<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Introduction

 In the last blog (Part 1) about the ASH test, we discussed the utility, history, and protocol for using the test as part of regular monitoring for upper extremity strength and function.
-It is essential to understand these things before implementing it into your sports science toolbox.
+It is essential to understand these things before implementing them into your sports science toolbox.
 Now that we’ve been armed with this knowledge, let’s discuss a specific use-case example of administering the ASH test in an athletic population and reflecting on the results.

 I will preface this by reminding the reader that the ASH test is still very new in the world of athlete testing with only 4 studies (to my knowledge) that have published data using the ASH test.
 I therefore urge you to explore the test yourself and collect your own data on the population you work with to gain a deeper understanding of what the test looks like in your athletes.